SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: get(somePart)

-    	Select a part of the given Region based on `somePart`
+    	Select a part of the given Region based on the given part specifier.

     	:param somePart: a constant as Region.CONSTANT or an integer between 200 and 999 (see below)

     	:return: a new Region created from the selected part